Public Rights of Way

 The role of the Parish Council

-We are responsible for notifying any obstruction or issues we become aware of to the landowner requesting suitable remedial action.
-In our experience landowners will usually be pleased to help.
-However in the very unlikely event that no satisfactory resolution can be reached we have a duty to notify Devon C.C. so they can pursue the matter further.
+They are your first port of call as they are responsible for notifying any obstruction or issues they become aware of to the landowner requesting suitable remedial action.
+Landowners will usually be pleased to help.
+However in the very unlikely event that no satisfactory resolution can be reached the Parish Council has a duty to notify Devon C.C. so they can pursue the matter further.

 There is nearly always a situation of mutual give and take and landowners are perfectly within their rights to plough or reseed land and the footpath may then be temporarily unavailable.
 Landowners have a 14 day period to reinstate a public footpath across their land to 1 metre in width.

-If you become aware of any serious issue with any of the rights of way set out above the Parish Council would appreciate your notifying our Clerk with brief details - or please come to a meeting and let us know.
-We will be most grateful.
+If you become aware of any serious issue with any of the rights of way set out above the Parish Council will usually appreciate your notifying their Clerk with brief details - or please attend a Parish Council meeting and let them know.

-PLEASE sample the rights of way in our parish.
+PLEASE do sample the rights of way.
 But please also respect the countryside and the existence of private land .
 Respect any animals or crops on farmers land.
 Keep your dog on a lead and do not let it worry sheep or animals.
-If your dog does a poo please take it away in a bag.
+If your dog does a poo please take the poo away in a bag.
 DON'T hang it up in a tree or a hedge!!
 Try to take home any litter - even if you didn't create it.
 If we all pick up one item of litter a day, especially plastic, it will do wonders for helping the environment which we all benefit from.